interfasys/sharelinks/README.md

 ## How to use

 If you share a file, you'll notice a switch letting you choose between the standard link and one which allows you to download the file directly, to post it to a forum per example.

-IF you share a folder, you'll notice a switch letting you choose between the standard link and one which lands directly into the Gallery app.
+If you share a folder, you'll notice a switch letting you choose between the standard link and one which lands directly into the Gallery app.